ShubhenduVaid/seo-agent/README.md

 - `--format json` for structured output (good for CI)
 - `--format markdown` for docs/issue comments
 - `--quiet` skips interactive prompts (useful in CI)
+- `--fail-on-critical` exits non-zero if critical issues are found (useful for CI gates)

 The project intentionally has no external dependencies.
 If you add new functionality, prefer the standard library when possible and include coverage (unit or integration tests) for new logic.